Skip to main content

 Arguments

-• [hexcode] is the base hexcode value.
-Omit it to create a random color
+• [hexcode]: The base hexcode value.
+Omit this to create a random color.

-• [name] is the name of the color.
-Omit it and a name based on the color's hue will be chosen
+• [name]: The name of the color.
+Omit this, and a name based on the color's hue will be automatically selected.

 Options

-• -q, --quotes keeps double quotes in the config.js file
+• -q, --quotes: Retains double quotes in the config.js file.

 info

-More than 64% of all tailwind.tss classes are for color-related properties, so having a tool like shades to extend them with new colors is a great addition to PurgeTSS!
+More than 66% of all tailwind.tss classes are related to color properties, making a tool like shades a valuable addition to PurgeTSS for extending color choices!

 > purgetss shades 53606b Primary